-Having found that the appeal was filed out of time, what then should I do in the circumstances?
+Having found that the appeal was filed out of time and therefore incopetent, what then should I proceed to do?
 This is the question to which I now turn.
-There are two options.
-The first one is to have the appeal dismissed in the light of the provisions of Section 3 of the Law of Limitation.
-This provision read:
+I think I have two options.
+The first one is to have the appeal dismissed in the light of the provisions of subsection (1) of Section 3 of Cap 89.
+This subsection reads: